Google Brain: History

-The Google Brain project began in 2011 as a part-time research collaboration between Google fellow Jeff Dean and Google Researcher Greg Corrado.
-Google Brain started as a Google X project and became so successful that it was graduated back to Google: Astro Teller has said that Google Brain paid for the entire cost of Google X.
+The Google Brain project began in 2011 at Google X as a research collaboration involving Google researchers Jeff Dean and Greg Corrado and Stanford professor Andrew Ng.

-In June 2012, the New York Times reported that a cluster of 16,000 processors in 1,000 computers dedicated to mimicking some aspects of human brain activity had successfully trained itself to recognize a cat based on 10 million digital images taken from YouTube videos.
-The story was also covered by National Public Radio.

-In March 2013, Google hired Geoffrey Hinton, a leading researcher in the deep learning field, and acquired the company DNNResearch Inc. headed by Hinton.
-Hinton said that he would be dividing his future time between his university research and his work at Google.
+In 2012, the team trained a large-scale neural network on 10 million images from YouTube videos; the system learned to recognize high-level concepts including cats without being explicitly trained to identify them.

+Google expanded its deep-learning research in 2013 by hiring Geoffrey Hinton and acquiring DNNResearch, which he had established with Alex Krizhevsky and Ilya Sutskever.
+Later that year, Tomáš Mikolov and his colleagues at Google Brain developed word2vec, a method for learning word embeddings from large collections of text.

+In 2015, Google open-sourced TensorFlow, a framework developed by the Google Brain team for developing and training machine-learning models.

+In 2017, Google researchers introduced the Transformer architecture in the paper Attention Is All You Need.
+Initially developed for machine translation, the it later became the dominant architecture for large language models.

-In April 2023, Google Brain merged with Google sister company DeepMind to form Google DeepMind, as part of the company's continued efforts to accelerate work on AI.
+In April 2023, Google Brain merged with DeepMind to form Google DeepMind, as part of the company's continued efforts to accelerate work on AI.

 Team and location

 Google Brain was initially established by Google Fellow Jeff Dean and visiting Stanford professor Andrew Ng.
-In 2014, the team included Jeff Dean, Quoc Le, Ilya Sutskever, Alex Krizhevsky, Samy Bengio, and Vincent Vanhoucke.
-In 2017, team members included Anelia Angelova, Samy Bengio, Greg Corrado, George Dahl, Michael Isard, Anjuli Kannan, Hugo Larochelle, Chris Olah, Salih Edneer, Benoit Steiner, Vincent Vanhoucke, Vijay Vasudevan, and Fernanda Viegas.
+In 2014, the team included Jeff Dean, Quoc V. Le, Ilya Sutskever, Alex Krizhevsky, Samy Bengio, and Vincent Vanhoucke.
+In 2017, team members included Anelia Angelova, Samy Bengio, Greg Corrado, George Dahl, Michael Isard, Anjuli Kannan, Hugo Larochelle, Chris Olah, Benoit Steiner, Vincent Vanhoucke, Vijay Vasudevan, and Fernanda Viegas.
 Chris Lattner, who created Apple's programming language Swift and then ran Tesla's autonomy team for six months, joined Google Brain's team in August 2017.
 Lattner left the team in January 2020 and joined SiFive.

 As of 2021, Google Brain was led by Jeff Dean, Geoffrey Hinton, and Zoubin Ghahramani.
 Other members include Katherine Heller, Pi-Chuan Chang, Ian Simon, Jean-Philippe Vert, Nevena Lazic, Anelia Angelova, Lukasz Kaiser, Carrie Jun Cai, Eric Breck, Ruoming Pang, Carlos Riquelme, Hugo Larochelle, and David Ha.
 Samy Bengio left the team in April 2021, and Zoubin Ghahramani took on his responsibilities.

-Google Research includes Google Brain and is based in Mountain View, California.
-It also has satellite groups in Accra, Amsterdam, Atlanta, Beijing, Berlin, Cambridge (Massachusetts), Israel, Los Angeles, London, Montreal, Munich, New York City, Paris, Pittsburgh, Princeton, San Francisco, Seattle, Tokyo, Toronto, and Zürich.
+Google Research includes Google Brain and is based in Mountain View.
+It also has satellite groups in Accra, Amsterdam, Atlanta, Beijing, Berlin, Cambridge, Israel, Los Angeles, London, Montreal, Munich, New York City, Paris, Pittsburgh, Princeton, San Francisco, Seattle, Tokyo, Toronto, and Zurich.